GarethOates/az-arch-master-class/IaaS/10. Private Link for Azure SQL Database/README.md

 5. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view your Azure SQL Database.

-6. Now, lets Connect to the VM from the internet as follows:
+6. Now, lets connect to the VM from the internet as follows:

    - Go to Virtual Machine which we created using the template.

-   - Select the Connect button.
+   - Select the **Connect** button.
 After selecting the Connect button, Connect to virtual machine opens.

    - Select Download RDP File.
 Azure creates a Remote Desktop Protocol (.rdp) file and downloads it to your computer.

    - Open the downloaded.rdp* file.
 If prompted, select Connect.
 Enter the username and password you specified when creating the VM.

-7. Now, lets Access SQL Database Server privately from the VM.
+7. Now, lets access SQL Database Server privately from the VM.
 We will connect to the SQL Database Server from the VM using the Private Endpoint using the below steps:

    - In the Remote Desktop of VM, open PowerShell.